SimonPringleWallace/weather-or-not-client/README.md

 - See the distilled weather report for any city in the country.

 # Technologies Used

--React.JS
+- React.JS
--Javascript
+- Javascript
--Git, GitHub and Git Hub Pages
+- Git, GitHub and Git Hub Pages
--SCSS
+- SCSS
--HashRouter
+- HashRouter

 # Installation
 - To access the code for this application please fork and clone this Repository or download the files.
   From the command line run:
 - ```npm install``` to install all dependencies
 - ```npm start``` Start a server on your local host by running